bluejayA/substation/docs/performance/overview.md

 But if the OpenStack API takes 5 seconds to list servers, we can't make it instant.
 The bottleneck is OpenStack, not Substation.

-**That said**: With our caching, 80% of operations are < 1ms.
-The 20% that hit the API?
-Those are slow because OpenStack is slow.
+**That said**: With our caching design, we target 80% of operations to be < 1ms.
+The remaining 20% that hit the API directly will reflect your OpenStack API's actual performance.

 ## Next Steps